PCB Releases Quaid-e-Azam Trophy 2019-20 Schedule - UrduPoint

 PCB Releases Quaid-e-Azam Trophy 2019-20 Schedule

-31-match tournament to be played across nine venues of six cities; Bugti Stadium in Quetta to host four fixtures

-Lahore (UrduPoint / Pakistan Point News - 02nd September, 2019) Quetta’s Bugti Stadium will return as a first-class venue after 11 years when it was announced as one of the nine centres which will host 31 Quaid-e-Azam Trophy 2019-20 fixtures between 14 September and 9 December.
+Quetta's Bugti Stadium will return as a first-class venue after 11 years when it was announced as one of the nine centres which will host 31 Quaid-e-Azam Trophy 2019-20 fixtures between 14 September and 9 December

 While scheduling Quaid-e-Azam Trophy 2019-20 fixtures, the Pakistan Cricket Board has taken ground availability and readiness as well as expected weather conditions at the backend of the year into consideration.